Sjors/nado-book/taproot/basics.md

 For example, M-of-N signatures, or multi signatures, can now be done without a script, because Taproot enables protocols for combining them.
 This was possible before with threshold signatures in ECDSA,^[<https://eprint.iacr.org/2020/1390.pdf>], but like everything before Schnorr, it was complicated, and now it's slightly easier.

-To the outside world, it looks like a regular public key and a regular signature.
-However, it's a combination of public keys that are then all signing, and you can add them up.
-And you don't have to bake it into the protocol; as long as you support Schnorr, somebody can come up with a way to combine these signatures, and to the outside world, it'll look the same.
+To the outside world, a threshold signature looks like a single public key and a single signature.
+For M-of-M signatures, e.g. 2-of-2, the MuSig2 algorithm can be used.
+For more general M-of-N there is no recommended algorithm yet.
+This is not a problem, because the algorithm for combining keys and signatures does not need to be baked it into the protocol.
+The Bitcoin protocol just needs to support Schnorr.
+When someone comes up with a new way to combine signatures, the result will look like a single signature, not just to humans but also to nodes.
+And single signatures can be verified.

-Another cool feature is how Taproot makes the Lightning Network,^[<https://lightning.network/>] which is a layer 2 payment protocol, more private.
+Another cool feature is how Taproot can make the Lightning Network,^[<https://lightning.network/>] which is a layer 2 payment protocol, more private.
 Payments on Lightning involve passing a hash around, which is the same for all intermediate hops.
 This is a potential privacy concern, because someone with access to many nodes on the network could reconstruct the route a given payment took.
 With Schnorr, these hashes can be replaced with elliptic curve points that are different for each hop.^[<https://bitcoinops.org/en/topics/ptlc/>]

 Additionally, Lightning uses channels, which are coins protected by two signatures, and with Taproot:

-1. Those two signatures can be combined into one signature.
+1. Those two signatures can be combined into one signature (e.g. using MuSig2).
 2. The scripts Lightning uses to enforce good behavior can be hidden in the MAST, only to be revealed in the case of misbehavior.

 In other words, if both sides of the channel agree on an operation, it looks like a normal transaction to outsiders.
-But if they disagree, there are a lot of additional timeout conditions, which can be nicely hidden inside the Taproot.
+But if they disagree, there are a lot of additional timeout conditions, which can be nicely hidden inside the MAST.

 However, most people won't necessarily notice much of a difference, except that privacy will be slightly better.
 As these advanced options come along, they'll use them but not notice them.
-That said, taking advantage of this functionality makes things faster, easier, and more secure.
+That said, taking advantage of this functionality makes things cheaper, easier and more private.

----

-Helpful Links:

-Schnorr and Taproot workshop with text, video and interactive Python notebooks: https://bitcoinops.org/en/schorr-taproot-workshop/